cailleach1310/ares-d6system-plugin/non_custom/job_rolls.md

 Create this file in the specified folder and copy/paste the contents of job-add-custom-check.js in this folder (non_custom).

 #### Modifying /ares-webportal/app/templates/job.hbs
+Add the if clause regarding this.model.job.custom as lined out below.
+This needs to be adjusted in two places, because there is a job menu at the top and one at the bottom.

       <div class="display-job-controls">
        {{#if this.model.job.is_open }}